About the FORUM

 Best annual report

-Best CEO letter *NEW FOR 2025*
+Best CEO communications *NEW FOR 2026*

 Best innovation in shareholder communications

-Judges are looking for IR teams who have had to think out of the box in the past 12-18 months to update their shareholder communications campaign and keep up with the evolving needs and wants of the investor community.
-We’re looking for that tiny little spark of innovation that sets your company apart!
+Judges are looking for IR teams who have had to think out of the box in the past 12–18 months to update their shareholder communications campaign and keep up with the evolving needs of the investor community.
+We’re looking for that tiny spark of innovation that sets your company apart!

 Best investor event

 Did you hold a capital markets day, site visit or other investor event that made your company stand out from the crowd?
-Tell us how you came up with an original initiative, the way you managed its organization, and how your audience’s expectations were met; audience feedback is also welcome.
-Both virtual and in-person events can be considered for this award.

 Best investor targeting strategy